alvinf7989/sep11-freedom-project/blog/entry02.md

     color(127, 200, 255),
 ])
 ```
-and did some tinkering by changing the color values and outline thickness and I'll define some of the functions in here. `body({ isStatic: true })`, (Looks at learning log.)
-Oops, I think I summarized Day 4 & 5.
+and did some tinkering by changing the color values and outline thickness and I'll define some of the functions in here. `body({ isStatic: true })`, will make the obstacle interactable with the coffee bean sprite.
+(Looks at learning log.)
+Oops, I think I summarized Day 4 _&_ 5.

 ## Day 6
 On the next day, it was lying on the 10th of December originally, but I also updated it on the 11th.
 Now that I had my ground placed, I wanted to add an obstacle to it, so I went back to Kaboom after copying my code from day5.html.
 This was the code that I added: